 In a nutshell spiral welding is the process by which a cylindrical object has a new surface welded onto it whilst the object is being turned on a rotary turn table.

-However to understand this fully we first need to look at what exactly welding is, what are some of the uses of this specific process of spiral welding and what are the advantages of spiral welding?
+However, to understand this fully we first need to look at what exactly welding is, what are some uses of this specific process of spiral welding, and what are the advantages of spiral welding?

-However the process of spiral welding introduces another material to the original (the substrate) in order to form a strong tough and durable overlay, rather than attempting to join it to a third material.
+However, the process of spiral welding introduces another material to the original (the substrate) in order to create a strong tough and durable overlay, rather than attempting to join it to a third material.
 The Spiral Welding process is applied in an inert argon gas atmosphere to prevent oxidation during the welding.